 What is so interesting about

-The main reasons are that they are fascinating.
+The main reason is that they are fascinating.

 I'm always interested in the face they'll show next - they're always changing, sometimes from the weather, or the amount of sun they get, or the number of times they are watered, or not.

 You might have different reasons to grow them.
 Maybe you only have a small area to garden, and want to grow plants in pots - succulents excel at staying healthy, even without a lot of soil.

 1) Succulents are beautiful, varied and reliable, and can be planted in rock gardens, rustic salvaged containers, topiary crafts and so much more; the textures are endlessly fascinating and intriguing.

 I make unique and unusual planters to display them in as they have such shallow root systems they don’t require deep containers.
 This makes them ideal, and fun, to plant in hypertufa pots, thrift store finds and other rustic containers.